picmi-standard/picmi/Docs/source/standard/constants.rst

 =========

 For convenience, the PICMI interface defines the following constants, which can be used directly inside any PICMI script.
+The values are in SI units.

 - ``picmi.constants.c``: The speed of light in vacuum.
 - ``picmi.constants.ep0``: The vacuum permittivity :math:`\epsilon_0`